simonklee/redoc/readme.md

 1. `git clone git://github.com/simonz05/redoc.git`
 2. `cd redoc/`
-3. `make`
+3. `make install`

-Now you have a `./redoc` command at your fingertips.
-This can simply be copied to a folder in your $PATH.
+Now you have a `redoc` command at your fingertips.

 ## Usage